 Having a negative reaction to natural remedies is not uncommon for me, it has happened numerous times, so I always know to be on the lookout anytime I start a new therapy.
 However, because I had been on this supplement for a few months before these feelings came on, I didn’t immediately make the connection that it was 5-HTP side effects causing this situation.
 As I tried to determine what brought this on, I analyzed all the changes in my life that could possibly result in this kind of impact.

 I hadn’t made any changes in my diet or lifestyle over the last few months so it couldn’t be that.
 I hadn’t added any other supplements to my regimen or had a major pesticide exposure, so that couldn’t be the culprit.
-Then suddenly I remembered that a little over a year ago I took a different amino acid formula to stimulate neurotransmitters and it had gave me severe hot flashes so I had to discontinue its use.
-It took a couple months for that to occur as well.
+Then suddenly I remembered that a little over a year ago I took a different amino acid formula to stimulate neurotransmitters and it had given me severe hot flashes so I had to discontinue its use.
+It took a couple of months for that to occur as well.
 I also remembered that I had taken another supplement with 5 HTP in it only for a week and had to discontinue it because it gave me a migraine every day.
 So I thought it must be the 5-HTP formula that caused this depression and health crash and I immediately discontinued its use.

-In about a week, almost all the depression, dread, fear, hot flashes, severe intolerance to heat etc., were gone.
-Then in two weeks I was pretty much back to my normal self, except my adrenal glands had not recovered completely yet.
+In about a week, almost all the depression, dread, fear, hot flashes, a severe intolerance to heat, etc., were gone.
+Then in two weeks, I was pretty much back to my normal self, except my adrenal glands had not recovered completely yet.
 This all went down right around Christmas, and I still haven’t been able to get my adrenal glands back to where they were previously.
 I still have to rest more than normal and I’m seeing a new nutritionist specializing in adrenal exhaustion to help me address this issue.